-- 453.1 For a team competition, each team will be made up of four competitors. - Results are calculated as stated in art.
+453.1 For a team competition, each team will be made up of two or four competitors depending on the designated format of the competition.

+- Results are calculated as stated in art.
 433 and by addition of the collective points of the four jumpers of the team.
 Individual competitions cannot occur simultaneously with a team competition.
-Team competitions cannot be scored as individual competitions. - The start order of the competitors shall be decided at the previous team captains' meeting.

-For both the trial round and the two official competitive jumps, there are four groups, with one jumper from each team entered per group.
+Team competitions cannot be scored as individual competitions. - 453.3 The start order of the competitors shall be decided at the previous team captains' meeting. - 453.4 For both the trial round and the two official competitive jumps, there are four groups, with one jumper from each team entered per group.
 The sequential numbers of each member of a group are determined by a specific colour:

-Group I
+Group I red start numbers

-Group II
+Group II green start numbers

-Group III

-Group III
+Group III yellow start numbers

-Group IV

-blue start numbers
+Group IV blue start numbers.